 It can be extremely difficult to navigate the South Carolina workers’ compensation system.
 In many cases, the injuries are extensive and extremely painful, leaving the injured person unable to concentrate on the critical details such as filing forms and meeting submission deadlines.
 A report about your injury must be filed within 90 days or you could lose the ability to get benefits.
 Are you worried about meeting the legal requirements?
 Do you have questions about how to get your benefits paid, or how much you can expect in benefits?
 We can help.
 Read our comprehensive workers’ comp FAQs page for answers to your questions.
 At Land, Parker & Welch, P.A., we are advocates for injured workers, and have five attorneys working full-time on seeking justice.
 We bring 120 years of combined experience to the table for you.

 We want to ensure you are paid every possible form of compensation that you are eligible to receive, and for a fair period of time, based on the long-term impact on your ability to function at work.
 Read our SC Workers’ Comp FAQs page for answers to your questions.
-Our firm represents injured employees in all types of industries, accidents and work related conditions, including:
+The Land, Parker and Welch, P.A. represents injured employees in all types of industries, accidents and work-related conditions, including:

 - Construction Accidents